New Argentine treasury minister set to take charge of troubled economy

-BUENOS AIRES (Reuters) - A new treasury minister, Hernan Lacunza, took charge of Argentina’s troubled economy on Tuesday after the local peso took a dive last week following business-friendly President Mauricio Macri’s harsh beating in the Aug.
+BUENOS AIRES, Aug 20 (Reuters) - A new treasury minister, Hernan Lacunza, was set to take charge of Argentina’s troubled economy on Tuesday after the local peso took a dive last week following business-friendly President Mauricio Macri’s harsh beating in the Aug.
 11 primary election.

-Lacunza, formerly the chief of economy for Buenos Aires province, was sworn in by Macri before the local financial markets opened.
+Lacunza, formerly the chief of economy for Buenos Aires province, was scheduled to be sworn in before the local financial markets were to open.

-“I ask you to focus on reducing the cost that this electoral process is having on the day to day life of our people, and to reduce the uncertainties that are doing damage,” Macri told Lacunza during the swearing-in ceremony.

 Macri, struggling to revive his campaign for a second term in the Oct.
 27 general election, is betting that the new treasury chief can help stabilize the recession- and inflation-racked economy.